microsoft/OpenAPI.NET/README.md

 Project Objectives

-- blah blah blah
-- blah blah blah
-- blah blah blah
-- blah blah blah
+- Provide a single shared object model in .Net for Open API documents.
+- Include the most primitive Reader for ingesting OAI JSON and YAML documents.
+- Enable developers to create Readers that translate different data formats into Open API documents.

 # Readers
 The OpenAPI.NET project holds the base object model for representing OAI documents as .NET objects.
-Translation for different data types into this object model is handled by individual "readers"
+Translation for different data types into this object model is handled by individual "Readers"

+The base JSON and YAML Readers are built into this project as documented "here".
+Below are a few other custom Readers developed externally.

-- EMD Reader Repo: <a href="https://github.com/">Link</a>
+- EMD/OData Reader Repo: <a href="https://github.com/Microsoft/OpenAPI.NET.OData.Reader">Link</a>
-- .NET Comment Reader Repo: <a href="https://github.com/">Link</a>
+- .NET Comment Reader Repo: <a href="https://github.com/Microsoft/OpenAPI.NET.CSharpComment.Reader">Link</a>
-- YAML/JSON Reader Repo <a href="https://github.com/">Link</a>

 # Contributing